thuliteio/doks/content/docs/prologue/commands.md

 ---
 title: "Commands"
-description: "Repository commands."
+description: "Doks comes with commands for most used tasks."
-lead: "Repository commands."
+lead: "Doks comes with commands for most used tasks."
 date: 2020-10-13T15:21:01+02:00
 lastmod: 2020-10-13T15:21:01+02:00
 draft: false